11+ Best Decorative Fillers for Spring

 3) Springtime Eggs

 You can add Springtime eggs anywhere, but you can also place them en masse into a vessel.
 Perfect for a cloche or a see-through container.
-You can purchase a large bag of them in multi-colored pastels, or stick with neutrals.
+You can purchase a large bag in multi-colored pastels, or stick with neutrals.
 Soo Springy!
-Find eggs HERE.
-Wooden eggs HERE.
+(FYI-I have THIS in between the eggs for a natural touch.)

 “How to Decorate a Simple Spring Mantel”